Fresh Fish Van

 We now have a Fresh Fish Van at the Farm Shop car park every Wednesday from 9am to 2:30pm.

-The Fresh Fish & Shellfish will vary during the year and what is available.
+The Fresh Fish & Shellfish will vary during the year and are available.

-This is a list of what they have on the van on 8th December 2021, subject to availability.
+A list of what they have on the van on 19th January.

 Natural smoked haddock

 🍤 king prawns